sergirubio/pytango-training/0-Introduction.md

 * Pythonic, simpler, shorter and clearer code
 * Due to API simplification, many functionalities become "hidden" (to use all features, fallback to old API is needed).

+## Pythonic

+Pythonic is an adjective that describes an approach to computer programming that agrees with the founding philosophy of the Python programming language.
+There are many ways to accomplish the same task in Python, but there is usually one preferred way to do it.
+This preferred way is called "pythonic."

+* Python philosophy of writing code
+* Beautiful is better than ugly.
+* Explicit is better than implicit.
+* Simple is better than complex.
+* Complex is better than complicated.
+* Flat is better than nested.
+* Sparse is better than dense.
+* Readability counts.

 ----

 ## Topics not covered on the training